TurboTax will show you the money-saving tax deductions you can take as a small business owner.

 - Tickets to entertainment or sporting events

 You can work out of your home and save on taxes at the same time.
 Sound impossible?
-It’s not, but the home office deduction is a bit tricky, so you need to know all the ins-and-outs.
-To take the home office deduction, you must use your home office regularly and exclusively for your business.
+It’s not, but the home office deduction is a bit tricky, so you need to know all of the details.
+To take the home office deduction, you have to use your home office regularly and exclusively for your business.
 Generally, your home office must be your principal place of business, or you must use it to meet clients or customers on a regular basis.

-Regular use means that you use the space as an office on an ongoing basis.
-Occasional or incidental use does not qualify for business use, even if the office is used exclusively for business purposes.
+- Regular use means that you use the space as an office on an ongoing basis.
+Occasional or incidental business use does not qualify even if the space is used exclusively for business purposes.

 You can also claim the home office deduction if you store inventory or product samples there, or if you operate a day care facility.